moZaky/exsysDocs/README.md

 ```
 |-- page-name
     |-- src
-        |-- api # not necessary  to have
-            |-- api1.ts
-            |-- api2.ts
-        |-- helpers
+        |-- helpers // each file has only 1 function
-            |-- createColumn.ts  #if your package contains table
-            |-- transform.ts    #to transform object into custom model
+            |-- transformData.ts //depends on if you need to transform object into custom model
-        |-- hooks # not necessary  to have
-            |-- usePopulateData.tsx
         |-- partials  # lets assuem we have form and table section
             |-- FormView.ts
             |-- TableView.ts
-  |-- type.ts  #types

 ```
 ## How to: Create Page Labels
 >exsys is 2 lanague based system (arabic & english)